wenlianglaw/GPS_RaspberryPi/README.md

 This program starts two threads to read and parse GPS sentenses respectively.

 The read thread reads the data from the USB port.
-A GPS sentence always starts with '$' and end with '[CL][RF]'.
+A GPS sentence always starts with '$' and end with '[CR][LF]'.
 Once it receives a full sentense it will writes it to a shared pool.

 And the parse thread parses this sentense from thsi shared pool.